supercharge/docs/routing.md

 ### Scaffold a Route with the Craft CLI
 A way to create a new route is the `make:route` Craft command.
-This command will scaffold
+This command will scaffold a new route in your application:

 ```bash
 node craft make:route posts